Indecomposables live in all smaller lengths: The proofs of the main results

 \subsection{The proof of theorem 2}

-We need the following lemma. \begin{lemma} Let $P$ be a ray category containig a long morphism $\mu$ that does not occur in a contour.
-Then we have: \begin{enumerate} \item $P$ and $P/\mu$ have the same quivers and the same contours. \item The quivers of the universal covers and the fundamental groups coincide. \item For all abelian groups $Z$ the cohomology groups ( \cite[section 8]{BGRS} ) $H^{2}(P,Z)$ and $H^{2}(P/\mu ,Z)$ are isomorphic. \end{enumerate}
+We need the following easy lemma. \begin{lemma} Let $P$ be a ray category containig a long morphism $\mu$ that does not occur in a contour.
+Then we have: \begin{enumerate} \item $P$ and $P/\mu$ have the same quivers and the same contours. \item The quivers of the universal covers and the fundamental groups coincide. \item For all abelian groups $Z$ the cohomology group ( \cite[section 8]{BGRS} ) $H^{2}(P,Z)$ embeds into $H^{2}(P/\mu ,Z)$. \end{enumerate}

 \end{lemma}

 Proof: a) The quivers coincide because $\mu$ is long, and the contours, because $\mu$ does not belong to a contour.